pstroe/chartering-new-realms-2024/_build/html/_sources/chapter2.md

 Across all tools, the metrics reveal a consistent trend: translations of non-biblical texts score lower due to their greater stylistic variability and linguistic complexity.
 BLEU and ROUGE, which emphasize precision and recall for specific lexical and syntactic features, show sharper declines for such texts, highlighting the difficulty in preserving structural elements.
 Meanwhile, chrF, which balances character-level precision and recall and METEOR, which incorporates synonym matching and semantic alignment, show relatively smaller variations between text types.
 This suggests that even when lexical and stylistic accuracy falters, tools maintain a fair degree of meaning preservation.
 Overall, the trend underscores the challenges posed by diverse linguistic structures and the importance of metric selection for evaluating translation quality in varying contexts.

 ## Conclusion
+This study highlights the varied performance of MT systems in translating Latin texts, revealing distinct strengths and weaknesses across different text types and evaluation metrics.
+GPT-4o consistently outperformed other systems, particularly with structured and repetitive content like religious texts, achieving the highest scores across BLEU, ROUGE-L, METEOR, and chrF metrics.
+In contrast, systems like Yandex struggled significantly, especially with stylistically diverse and complex texts.

+Religious texts demonstrated higher overall translation quality compared to neutral texts, likely due to the structured and consistent nature of their source material.
+Notably, the Douay-Rheims Bible provided the most favorable benchmark, suggesting that older, more literal translations align better with MT capabilities.
+Here, it is importatnt to note that the best scoring translation does not automatically equate to the most readable translation for modern readers.
+Additional challenges persisted with poetic and highly emotional passages, as MT systems often failed to replicate nuanced tone and rhetorical complexity.

+The findings underscore the importance of text type and evaluation metric selection in MT research.
+While MT has advanced significantly, translating low-resource languages like Latin still demands refinements, particularly for creative and interpretive content.
+Future work could explore improved contextual understanding in MT systems and expand training datasets to include more diverse examples, aiding the broader goals of digital humanities and classical studies.

 ## Bibliography
 {cite:p}``